 The frond-like morphology of the tumour can usually be seen, especially following contrast administration.
 Varying degrees of associated hydrocephalus are also present in almost all cases.

-- T1: typically isointense cf. to adjacent brain; may be somewhat hypointense
+- T1: typically isointense compared to adjacent brain; may be somewhat hypointense

 - iso to hyperintense